sakufuyu/location_tracker/README.md

 # User interface
 You track where you were.

-If you stay the same location, the mark color changes in the following order:
+If you stay the same location, the mark color changes in the following order in every `100` seconds:

 🔵 ➡️ 🟡 ➡️ 🟠 ➡️ 🔴 ➡️ 🟣